 These are a little heavier to swing, compared to a traditional six-iron.
 The heavier weight combined with the lack of face slots can have an impact on ball speed.
 However, they are more about hitting consistency.

 The stiffness added around the perimeter of the club reduces the amount of energy lost at the time of impact while producing higher ball speed.
 The speed Bridge structure also assists in reduced vibrations for a more comforting sound.

 Top 10 Golf Irons For High Handicappers

-Due to the Speed Bridge and strong iron structure, they have a high MOI, high launch and a massive sweet spot, which all contributes to its forgiveness.
+Due to the Speed Bridge and strong iron structure, they have a high MOI, high launch, and a massive sweet spot, which all contribute to its forgiveness.
 An advanced HYBRAR compression provides a solid experience at every shot.

 The M6 irons are built for distance with a relatively low spin level and louder sound that gives a solid feel.
 It is longer and more forgiving.